Scroll questions or select a topic to jump to that section:

 Testing Requirements

 A. Yes, state and federal law require the administration of statewide assessments.
 This includes schools whose current instruction is 100% virtual.
-If schools are not open for in-person instruction, they still need to safely provide an in-person, school proctored testing environment (e.g., schools or an alternate community setting).
-In 2021, remote (virtual) testing options are not available for statewide assessments.
+Virtual schools still need to safely provide an in-person, school proctored testing environment (e.g., schools or an alternate community setting).
+Remote (virtual) testing options are not available for statewide assessments.

 Administration